CLI Reference

 • --report-out: evaluation report directory

-• --execution-mode container|host: execution policy for evaluate. container keeps model loading inside the runtime container; host allows host-side execution and produces host artifacts that should be verified with verify --runtime-provenance host.
+• --execution-mode container|host: execution policy for evaluate. container keeps model loading inside the runtime container; host allows host-side execution and produces host artifacts that should be verified with verify --runtime-provenance host --assurance off.

 • --edit-config: optional demo/smoke edit overlay such as quant_rtn